convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/shared-components/sharedcomponent-bindingevent.md

 ---
 ##### Defines a <i>SharedComponent BindingEvent</i> component. <br/>

-This component stands for Angular's event binding.<br/>
-It helps defining an event a shared component may emit.<br/>
-For more information: <a href='https://angular.io/guide/event-binding' target='_blank'>Event binding</a>
+ <p>This component stands for Angular's event binding.</p><p>It helps defining an event a shared component may emit.</p><p>For more information: <a href='https://angular.io/guide/event-binding' target='_blank'>Event binding</a></p>

 Name | Description
 --- | ---
-Comment | Describes the object comment to include in the documentation report.
-This property generally contains an explanation about the object.
+Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
 Is active | Defines whether the component is active.